Okay-Bet/docs/docs/tutorial-usage/set-a-username.md

 ![Set Username](/img/setusername.png)

 Pick any name you like as long as it is unique.
-Registering a username records a transaction onchain therefore, it will cost a miniscule amount in gas, howhever, in-app wallets sponser this for free.
+Registering a username records a transaction onchain therefore, it will cost a miniscule amount in gas, however, in-app wallets sponser this for free.

 ## Benefits of Usernames